skaroth7/Nanopore-Sequencing-Amplicon-Pipeline-Old/README.md

 - cat *fastq > merged.fastq

 Demultiplex and remove sequencing adapters
 - porechop -i "merged.fastq" -b "/demultiplex_fastq/" --threads 8       ##create a new folder in the data directory and name it demultiplex_fastq.
-Specify this directoy in the porechop command
+Specify this directory in the porechop command

 Now run the snakemake file contained in this page (after configuring the config.json file.
 This is the same as for the new snakefile).
 I.E.
 - --snakemake --cores 2